ejfinneran/cloudbox/README.md

     }

 ## Roadmap/Known Issues ##
+?
 * Ability to set a default "clone from" image
-* In order to use CentOS, the base image needs some manual setup.
+* In order to use CentOS, the base image needs some [extra setup.](http://www.cyberciti.biz/tips/vmware-linux-lost-eth0-after-cloning-image.html)
 * More config options when cloning a VM (Memory etc)

 ## Contributing ##